AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 Set-DnsClientServerAddress -InterfaceIndex 4 -ServerAddresses $DCIP, $DefaultGateway
 ```

-If done correctly, we should be able to ping 'google.com', indicating that we have internet connectivity and that DNS resolution is functioning correctly.
+If done correctly, we should be able to ping 'google.com', indicating that we have internet connectivity and that DNS resolution is working.

 *(Coming soon)*
 - DHCP configurations